yuriybash/socket-perf-testing-c/README.md

 ### Autograder Testing

 The autograding portion will consist of you writing tests in what we hope is an easy format.
 This framework will then run your code automatically.
-This consists of a series of C and Python processes working together and is beyond the scope of this course.
-Closer to the deadline we plan to release an additional file which will assess the coverage of your testing suite.
-The tests you write **WILL NOT** be grading but your coverage should be a useful indicator for how you expect your code to perform on our autograder.
+This consists of a series of C and Python processes working together and is beyond the scope of this course..

 #### Changes to the server